captn3m0/codechef/_problems/school/COOK82A.md

 </pre>
 ### Explanations

-In the first scenario, Barcelona wins against Eibar, because they scored more goals (2 > 0).
+In the first scenario, Barcelona wins against Eibar, because they scored more goals (2 &gt; 0).
 But Real Madrid draws against Malaga, because they both score 1 goal each.
 So, Real Madrid wins the league title.

-In the second scenario, Barcelona wins against Eibar (8 > 6).
+In the second scenario, Barcelona wins against Eibar (8 &gt; 6).
 And Real Madrid loses against Malaga (2